yoctoproject/poky/documentation/ref-manual/variables.rst

       places stamps.
 The default directory is ``${TMPDIR}/stamps``.

    :term:`STRIP`
-      The minimal command and arguments to run ``strip``, which is used to strip symbols.
+      The minimal command and arguments to run :manpage:`strip <strip(1)>`, which is used to strip symbols.

    :term:`SUMMARY`
       The short (72 characters or less) summary of the binary package for